 Top of the page

-An oral and maxillofacial surgeon or your dentist can remove (extract) a wisdom tooth.
-The procedure often can be done in the dentist's or surgeon's office.
-You may have the surgery in the hospital, especially if you are having all your wisdom teeth pulled at one time or if you are at high risk for complications.
+An oral surgeon or dentist can remove wisdom teeth.
+The procedure can be done in the dentist's or surgeon's office.
+Your dentist will talk to you about the risks to keeping your wisdom teeth or having them taken out.

 A wisdom tooth is extracted to correct an actual problem or to prevent problems that may come up in the future.
 Some of the problems that can occur when wisdom teeth come in are: